myleskeller/FlipPhone/docs/codelab.md

 ## Sort and filter data
 Duration: 5:00

-The app currently displays the top-rated restaurants across the entire collection, but in a real phone app the user would want to sort and filter the data.
-For example the app should be able to show "Top seafood restaurants in Philadelphia" or "Least expensive pizza".
+The app currently displays the top-rated phones across the entire collection, but in a real phone app the user would want to sort and filter the data.
+For example the app should be able to show "Top seafood phones in Philadelphia" or "Least expensive pizza".

 Clicking white bar at the top of the app brings up a filters dialog.
 In this section we'll use Firestore queries to make this dialog work: